emanuellima1/msc-research/README.md

 - [ERAD 2020](https://eradsp2020.ncc.unesp.br/)
 - [Paper](Papers/ERAD_2020.pdf)

 Small experiment with 4 flags that demonstrated the impact that LLVM IR flag selection can have on the performance of Rust code.
-Won the 2nd place on the scientific initiation track of the conference.
+Won 2nd place on the undergraduate research track of the conference.

 ### Phase 2

-#### Work in Progress

 - [Expansion of the search space](Scripts/Which_Flags/which_flags.csv)
 - [Screening and Random Sampling experiments](Experiments/Phase2/experiments.jl)
 - Statistical analysis of the results

+### Phase 3

+- Reorganizing for the MSc

 ## Interesting links